-For the next 4 years, I had my perspective vastly changed.
-Firstly, I quickly realised that I knew nothing whatsoever about the web.
-After a few months, I started to realise that I knew very little about many things, but conversations with insightfully intelligent people made this transition exciting instead of shattering.
-It’s hard to say—without sounding well up oneself—something about learning making you realise you know less than you thought you did: insert something attributed to Socrates.
+For the next 4 years, I had my perspective realigned.
+I quickly realised that I knew nothing whatsoever about the web.
+After a few months, I started to learn that I knew very little about many things.
+But, conversations with insightfully intelligent people made this transition exciting instead of shattering.
+It’s hard to say – without sounding well up oneself – something about learning helping you understand that you know less than you thought you did: insert something attributed to Socrates.

 But hearing about the web from Talisians like Ian Davis, Tom Heath and Rob Styles (to name three who put up with me a lot for several years) is a good way to learn.
 Through Nodalities, I learned from an even wider circle of clever people, pulled together through Talis’ industry support and open nature.

 Talis has been a good friend of mine, and has taught me much about the web, and left me with a much better perspective.
-I know, now, that I know very little about the web, technology and semantics.
-But I do realise that I’m better at leaning now, and have had my head expanded by kind and interesting people.
+I know – now – that I know very little about the web, technology and semantics.
+But I do realise that I’m better at leaning, and have had my head expanded by kind and interesting people.